musti-b/DistanceMeasurement/README.md

    ```

 ### System Behavior
-- The distance will be measured in real time and displayed on the TFT or OLED display.
+- The distance will be measured in real time and displayed on the OLED display.
 - The LEDs will indicate the range based on the measured distance:
   - **LED 1**: Lights up if the distance is **< 1 meter**.
   - **LED 2**: Lights up if the distance is **≥ 1 meter**.